arnowelzel/lightbox-photoswipe/readme.txt

 * Additional checks for output buffering.
 * New option to configure the timeout before controls will hide automatically in desktop view.
-* New option to add native lazy loading to images
+* New option to add native lazy loading to images.
-* Added support for image descriptions
+* Added support for image descriptions.

 = 2.70 =